-The restaurant, rated by Georgina Campbell and the Restaurant Association of Ireland offers fine fresh produce.
-It specialises in fresh, locally caught seafood and also has an extensive à la carte menu featuring fish and meat dishes.
+The restaurant, rated by Georgina Campbell and the Restaurant Association of Ireland, offers fine fresh produce.
+It specializes in fresh, locally caught seafood and also has an extensive menu featuring fish and meat dishes.

 Most bedrooms have a beautiful view of the Aran Islands and the Cliffs of Moher.
-Each bedroom has an en suite bathroom.
+Each bedroom has a private bathroom.
 Tea and coffee making facilities are available on request.
 The telephones have international direct-dial access.

 The Burren landscape to the north is famous for its limestone and exotic wild flowers.
 It is a short drive away and has many historic and prehistoric sights including dolmens, stone forts and burial chambers.

 If you want to explore the Aran Islands, boats leave from Doolin Pier every day.
 For the angler, there is both shore fishing and deep-sea fishing.
-Keen golfers can enjoy the top-class golf course at nearby Lahinch.
-Horse riding and surfing are also available nearby.
+Golfers can enjoy the top-class golf course at nearby Lahinch.
+Horseback riding and surfing are also available nearby.